-There are a wide range of potential entry points for fraud attempts to infiltrate the accounts payable process, coming from both internal and external sources.
+There is a wide range of potential entry points for fraud attempts to infiltrate the accounts payable process, coming from both internal and external sources.
 They include:

 But for as many methods of fraud that can be brought to bear on an accounts payable department, there are an equal number of techniques to reduce the threats posed by fraud.
-One of the most powerful is to improve access controls to key software, including payment processing, restricting anyone but the authorized team members to send payments.
+One of the most powerful is to improve access controls to key software, including payment processing, restricting anyone but authorized team members from sending payments.